ivlabush/dirtesttool/README.md

 ## Run Service
 Run ```mvn spring-boot:run``` to run the service.
 Default service port is 8080

+## Run tests
+In order to run tests Docker daemon need to be started

 ## REST APIs
 Service expose REST APIs to manipulate configuration and runtime of the task, and obtain tasks results or errors